Microsoft Government Cloud Security for Federal Data Protection

 Encryption

-1. At Rest: Utilizing both storage service encryptions (this is added at the account level) and client-side encryption (this is built into the Java and .NET frameworks) all of the data held in storage (or at rest) is fully encrypted.
+1. At Rest: Utilizing both storage service encryptions (this is added at the account level) and client-side encryption (this is built into the Java and .NET frameworks) all of the data held in storage (or at rest) is fully encrypted using multiple encryption keys.

 2. In Transit: To keep data safe when it’s in transit, Microsoft utilizes a variety of encryption processes that support Transport Level Security (TLS) 1.2 protocol as well as X.509 KPI.
-To remain compliant to government security needs, Microsoft also employs the Federal Information Processing Standard (FIPS) 140-2 Level 1 encryption for government servers.
+To remain compliant with government security needs, Microsoft also employs the Federal Information Processing Standard (FIPS) 140-2 Level 1 encryption for government servers.
+These processes help isolate your network traffic from other traffic and protect it from interception, helping to keep data secure when in transit.

 Security Keys